 How can Procurement Help?
 When making PPE and industrial supplies purchases for you facilities procurement should keep in mind the location and what changing weather conditions will affect each – being sure not to underestimate the affect that moderate cold can have on the respiratory system.
 Protecting employees enabling them to perform their work comfortably will result in higher productivity rates and ROI for each facility– boosting the bottom line.

 Purchasing PPE from the Master Core List will help procurement uncover additional savings on the items you need to protect your workers.
-The Master Core List is updated on a semi-annual basis to be more responsive to members’ activities, which in turn improves member pricing on the MRO items most important to CU members.
-The most recent update to the Master Core List in January 2017 resulted in an additional 3.5% savings for members on the Industrial Supplies and MRO program.
+The Master Core List is updated on a semi-annual basis to be more responsive to members’ activities, which in turn improves member pricing on the MRO items most important to members of OMNIA Partners.
+The most recent update to the Master Core List resulted in an additional 3.5% savings for members on the Industrial Supplies and MRO program.

 Keep Out the Cold

-Fastenal and Corporate United offer these winter weather supplies on the Master Core List to help procurement prepare your facilities for maximized profitability and safety.
+Fastenal and OMNIA Partners offer these winter weather supplies on the Master Core List to help procurement prepare your facilities for maximized profitability and safety.

 Impact of Master Core List Purchasing

-The Corporate United Master Core List is comprised of approximately 13,000 commonly purchased, aggressively priced MRO items available through the CU/ Fastenal program.
-The Master Core List is updated on a semi-annual basis to be more responsive to members’ activities, which in turn improves member pricing on the MRO items most important to CU members.
-The most recent update to the Master Core List in January 2017 resulted in an additional 3.5% savings for members on the Industrial Supplies and MRO program.
+The Master Core List from OMNIA Partners and supplier Fastenal is comprised of approximately 13,000 commonly purchased, aggressively priced MRO items available through the partnered program.
+The Master Core List is updated on a semi-annual basis to be more responsive to members’ activities, which in turn improves member pricing on the MRO items most important to members.
+The most recent update to the Master Core List resulted in an additional 3.5% savings for members on the Industrial Supplies and MRO program.

 Seasonal Safety Made Easy

 The Industrial Supplies and MRO program delivers value to members through our competitive pricing structure and elevated service levels.
-In addition to the continued year over year cost savings, the key driver has been CU’s commitment to help members procure MRO more intelligently and navigate efficiently.
-Through strategic category management, CU identifies and implements new ways to drive value for members from a total cost of ownership perspective.
+In addition to the continued year over year cost savings, the key driver has been our commitment to help members procure MRO more intelligently and navigate efficiently.
+Through strategic category management, OMNIA Partners identifies and implements new ways to drive value for members from a total cost of ownership perspective.

 Have you been taking advantage of Master Core List savings as you prep your workforce for seasonality safety?
-Contact CU to realize the full value of your MRO program.
+Contact OMNIA Partner to realize the full value of your MRO program.